capysquash/pgsquash-engine/docs/user docs/advanced-features.md

 # Advanced Features Guide

-Enterprise-scale migration management—when the basic CLI isn't enough.
+Enterprise-scale migration management - when the basic CLI isn't enough.

 ## When You Need These Features